zth/rescript-relay/reason-relay-documentation/docs/getting-started.md

 );
 ```

+##### 2. Rendering your app in Concurrent Mode

+We also have to render the app in concurrent mode.
+Check out how the example app is rendered above; we're using `ReactExperimental.renderConcurrentRootAtElementWithId`.
+As mentioned in [this section](#concurrent-mode-is-required), you have to render your app in [Concurrent Mode](https://reactjs.org/docs/concurrent-mode-intro.html) for ReasonRelay to work as intended.
+To simplify things before the API's are officially released, `ReactExperimental` ships with a function `renderConcurrentRootAtElementWithId` that takes `(React.element, string)`, where `React.element` is your app, and `string` is the ID of the DOM node you want to render into.

+## Time to make your first query

-All set and ready to go!
+There, all set up and ready to go!
 Time to [make your first query](making-queries).